 Place the turkey on the cool side of the grill, and rotate it 180 degrees every 45 minutes to ensure even cooking.
 Start with the breast facing up for the first 1 to 2 hours, then turn the breast down, and continue cooking.
 Flip it back to breast up for the last half hour of cooking.

-I prefer to keep the grill temp at between 250 and 300 degrees.
+I try to keep the grill temperature between 250 and 275 degrees.
 250 is the very minimum I'd cook a turkey at.
 If you'd like to cook at over 300 degrees, that's fine.
 Just realize that there's more chance of burning, and the turkey will get done much more quickly.

 Lower grill temperatures are preferable when grill smoking turkeys.
 Smoke absorbs deeper into the meat when it's at a lower temperature, plus cooking at a lower temperature means more time in contact with smoke, meaning smokier tasting turkey.
-When grill-smoking, I try to keep it at 250-275 degrees.

 The Food Safety and Inspection Service branch of the USDA has recently made a change to their long standing previous done temperature recommendations.
-It used to be 170¡F for the breast and 180°F for the thigh, but now the FSIS recommends that all parts of the turkey have to reach just 165¡ Fahrenheit in order to be safe.
+It used to be 170°F for the breast and 180°F for the thigh, but now the FSIS recommends that all parts of the turkey have to reach just 165° Fahrenheit in order to be safe.